 This program qualifies for up to $8,000 in tuition assistance.

-Now accepting applications for the fall 2019 class
+Now accepting applications for fall 2020

 Respiratory Therapy is the allied health profession that cares for patients with deficiencies and abnormalities of the cardiopulmonary system.
 The respiratory therapist sees a diverse group of patients ranging from newborn and pediatric patients to adults and the elderly.
 Disease states or conditions often requiring respiratory care include asthma, emphysema, chronic obstructive lung disease, pneumonia, cystic fibrosis, infant respiratory distress syndrome, and conditions brought on by shock, trauma or postoperative surgical complications.